 An investment property has the advantage of two possible sources of gain – rental income and capital gain or growth – an advantage lacking in most other mainstream investments.

 You are able to increase the value of a property by taking various steps – including building, refurbishment, changing the use or splitting into units.

-There is also the powerful opportunity to leverage, using a deposit or down payment to borrow and buy a property several times the value of your deposit, multiplying your rental income in the process.
+There is also the powerful opportunity to leverage.
+This is where you use a deposit or down payment to borrow the balance of the purchase price – thereby buying a property worth several times the value of your deposit.

 By leveraging and forcing appreciation on a long term basis, property investment can readily lead to you having retirement assets worth millions of pounds.